Working Groups

 The Digital Schoolbook

-The Digital Schoolbook working group is focusing on finalizing the development and deployment of the DSB web app (still in alpha version, which now includes two digital humanities components, namely 1) a digital edition of The Distichs of Cato, and 2) a more public facing DH component: a web and mobile game for Latin learners that revivifies the pedagogical methods of The Distichs of Cato and makes them relevant for present-day students.
-The working group meetings include the collaboration of seasoned digital humanists and expert game designers who will contribute participants with foundational training in concrete design and technological skills—namely, basic database and web design, the lifecycle of game design and development, and how to collaborate with external designers and developers.
-In short, the main purpose of this expanding multidisciplinary project is to create a space where scholars and traditional digital humanists learn how to collaborate with software technologies developers to create deliverables that are able to reach a wider audience than traditional digital humanities projects.
+The DSB Working Group has two primary goals: scholarly production on medieval literacy education, especially on the school text The Distichs of Cato, and the development and deployment of the DSB web app (in alpha version).
+The web app includes two digital humanities components, namely 1) a digital edition of The Distichs of Cato, and 2) a more public facing DH component: a web app for Latin learners that revivifies the pedagogical methods of The Distichs of Cato and makes them relevant for present-day students.
+The WG meetings include the collaboration of seasoned digital humanists who will contribute participants with foundational training in concrete design and technological skills – namely, basic database and web design, the lifecycle of educational software design and development, and how to collaborate with external designers and developers.
+In short, the main purpose of this expanding multidisciplinary project is to create a space where scholars and traditional digital humanists can collaborate with software technologies and developers to create a deliverable that is able to reach a wider audience than traditional DH projects.

 Faculty and Graduate Student Organizers